ABOUT

 The United Nations Human Rights Declaration and Sustainable Development Goals establish a framework of critical importance for global action of which the primary objective is “to ensure that all human beings can fulfill their potential in dignity and equality and a healthy environment.”

 This means that every Canadian has a right to live in dignity, with adequate means to achieve physical, mental and social well-being.
-Poverty rates have not changed significantly in the past 25 years.
+Calgary’s 2020 poverty rate is about 8.3% with increasing poverty rates for young adults (18-24 years).
 Today, neither work nor the existing social safety net ensures that all people have enough income to meet their basic needs.
 Employment is increasingly insecure, while our welfare programs are complex, intrusive and inadequate.

 1